Fabrizio-Caruso/CROSS-LIB/README.md

 4. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#snake"><b>Snake</b></a> is my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements
 5. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#bomber"><b>Bomber</b></a> is a mini-game and clone of Air Attack (aka Blitz).
 6. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#shoot"><b>Shoot</b></a> is a shooter somehow similar to Robotron.
 It has many items and secrets to discover.
-7. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#chase"><b>Chase</b></a> is somehow similar to *Gnome Robots*.
-The main difference is that it is a real-time game and that it has several items and power-ups to pick.
+7. <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/GAMES.md#chase"><b>Chase</b></a> is somehow similar to *Gnome Robots* but in real-time game and with several items and power-ups.

 -------------------------------------------